 After step 1, you are able to figure out whether an upright, canister, stick or a robot vacuum is more suitable than others.
 Deciding which design to have is the most crucial step because it will affect your cleaning convenience and the efficient performance of the unit to your specific needs.

 HEPA (high-efficiency performance filtration) is a filter that is capable of keeping up to 99.97% of dust size down to 0.3 microns.
 At this level, it can keep most of the finest dust, pet hair, pollen and dust mite (dust mite size is about 1 micron) inside the machine.

-Some brands like Dyson, Miele, Sebo, Shark… all have units with HEPA filtration system, and some of their product lines are certified/ approved as friendly to asthma users by recognized institutions such as the Asthma and Allergy Foundation of America (AAFA) or the British Allergy Foundation if you are in the UK.
+Some brands like Dyson, Miele, Sebo, and Shark all have units with HEPA filtration system.
+And many of their product lines are certified and approved as friendly to asthma users by recognized institutions such as the Asthma and Allergy Foundation of America (AAFA) or the British Allergy Foundation if you are in the UK.
 Other brands like Hoover, Bissell and Eureka, Panasonic also have allergen control units with or without HEPA.

 Hairs is a common pain when vacuuming floors or upholstery.
-Pet hair, girl’s hair tend to cause the brushroll entangled and stop the machine.
+Pet hair, girl’s hair tend to cause the brush-roll entangled and stop the machine.
 If your machine is not well-constructed or having auto shut-off feature to prevent the blockage, it will not last for long.